RedHatGov/ocdb/assets/src/app/assets/markdown/products/rhacm/Overview.md

 or components, such as OpenSSL and OpenSSH, are validated.

 Currently, Red Hat Advanced Cluster Management for Kubernetes does not have any FIPS validations and does not use FIPS validated cryptography.
-Those features are roadmapped for a future releases.
+Those features are road-mapped for future releases.

 ### USGv6 / IPv6
 Red Hat Advanced Cluster Management for Kubernetes does not have any US Government IPv6 certifications.